-Pronunciation, elements of grammar, easy readings, conversation, composition, and appreciation of life in Spain and Hispanic America.
+This course is an introduction to the Spanish language.
+Through study of Spanish grammar, vocabulary, and pronunciation, this course emphasizes the development of speaking, writing, reading, and understanding the language at a novice level while developing an appreciation of life in Spain and Hispanic America.
 Prerequisite: ENGL 0123 or satisfactory assessment score for ENGL 1113.